Families First Network logo

 Therapeutic and medical foster care

 This type of care is in a family setting with specially trained foster parents.
-Changing Horizons through Innovative Parenting Systems (CHIPS) is a program through Lakeview Center that provides therapeutic training and foster homes.
-Medical foster care homes are licensed by FamiliesFirst Network and operated under the Department of Health, with training and oversight provided by Children’s Medical Services.
+Changing Horizons through Innovative Parenting Systems (CHIPS) is a program through our team members with Lakeview Center that provides therapeutic training and foster homes.
+Medical foster care homes are operated under the Department of Health, with training and oversight provided by Children’s Medical Services.

 Residential (i.e. group home care)